 Retinacular cysts are small cysts that occur just below the skin on the palmar side of the joint at the base of the finger.
 These cysts are treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of retinacular cysts.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of retinacular cysts.

 A retinacular cyst is a small fluid-filled sac that arises from the tunnel that the tendons that bend the fingers into the palm run through.
 They are not tumors and are self-limited in size.
 Often they feel like a hard pea-sized lump at the base of the finger.